 Can You Sue For Pain and Suffering Damages?

-Pain and suffering damages are a non-economic component of a personal injury claim in workers’ comp cases.
+Pain and suffering damages are a non-economic component of a personal injury claim in workers’ compensation cases.

-In addition to claiming compensation for economic damages, you could also claim compensation for non-economic damages.
+In addition to claiming compensation for economic damages, you could also claim compensation for non-economic damages as an injured worker.